– General Information –

 → Business Ventures in Poker ←

-Cary Katz founded the online poker streaming company Poker Central in 2015.
+Cary Katz founded the online poker media company Poker Central in 2015.
 Their streaming service is called PokerGO.
 For $10 per month, they provide live streams and VOD’s from the WSOP and other high profile poker events.

 They also made many initiatives to entertain poker fans around the world.

 In 2017, they revived the classic poker show Poker After Dark which originally aired on NBC between 2007 and 2011.
 The infamous Black Friday events made it impossible for their main sponsor Full Tilt to continue supporting the show.

 PokerGO, however, created new installments of the series.
-The logo, the intro and the on-screen graphics during hands are the same.
-They also feature super high stakes cash game and tournament action in their selection, just like the old show.
+The logo, the intro, and the on-screen graphics during hands are the same.
+They also feature super high stakes cash game and tournament action in their selection featuring the biggest names in poker, just like the old show.

 PokerGO also brought to life the Poker Masters, the annual high roller tournament series in which the very best of the poker world compete.
 Modeled after the US Golf Masters’ Green Jacket, whoever cashes for the most amount across the events gets to take home the Purple Jacket.
 In the inaugural year, 2017, it was the German Steffen Sontheimer.

-Because Cary Katz is involved in all these super ambitious poker projects, he was awarded with the “Poker’s Biggest Influencer” award at the 4th – and last – annual American Poker Awards in 2018.
+Because Cary Katz is involved in all these super ambitious poker projects, he was awarded the “Poker’s Biggest Influencer” award at the 4th – and last – annual American Poker Awards in 2018.

 → Scandals ←

 Katz is also the creator of the media company Conservative Review Television (CRTV).
 As the name suggests, it’s creating content geared towards the conservatives and Republicans in the United States.
 He’s also one of the largest donors to the Republican Party in Nevada.

 That alone is enough for some people to attack him.
 He regularly has hit pieces written about by leftist online media outlets like Salon.